apalache-mc/apalache/docs/src/adr/011adr-smt-arrays.md

     and `getInPred`, will not be applied to the new encoding.
 Cases for the new IR operators will be added to `toExpr`, which will default to `TlaSetOper.in` and `TlaSetOper.notin` for the existing encoding.
-  - The `storeInSetOneStep` and `storeInSetLastStep` IR operators, encoding a sequence of `store` operations into a single clause, are used to more efficiently encode array updates dealing with many elements.
-Their benefit stand from avoiding the declaration of many intermediary arrays.
+  - The `chain` and `assignChain` IR operators encode a sequence of SMT operations into a single clause.
+They can be used to efficiently encode compound `store` operations when many elements need to be added a set, by avoiding the declaration of intermediary arrays.
+In addition to `store`, they can also be used to compound other operations, such as arithmetic ones.
   - Cases for `FinSetT` and `PowSetT` will be added to `getOrMkCellSort`, as these types are no longer represented by uninterpreted constants.
   - `cellCache` will be changed to contain a list of cells, in order to handle the effects of